matija-marijan/E-GraphDTA/README.md

   ```
   python -m analysis.interpretability -d davis -m ESM_GINConvNet
   ```
-  This saves a 2-dimensional plot of the CCA projections and singular vectors of the embeddings and parameters, to a .png file in the images/interpretability/ folder.
-This script uses arguments for dataset, model, and protein mutation flag selection.
+  This performs CCA and plots 2-dimensional plot of the CCA projections and singular vectors of the embeddings and parameters, to a .png file in the images/interpretability/ folder.
+This script uses arguments for dataset, model, protein mutation flag selection.
+Other arguments include flag to average embeddings per protein, flag to save plots, and flag to include text annotations.
+Optionally, by choosing a specific protein parameter, the script performs correlation analysis between the protein parameter and its most strongly correlated latent variable.
+A specific latent variable can be passed as an argument to perform specific analyses.